Noysoft-Open/pahina/README.md

 # pahina
-Pahina is a collection of JavaScript and CSS Web Template
+Pahina is a collection of JavaScript and CSS Web Template.